efpcode/babelfish/README.md

 ### Version 2.0
 * Move local DB to server, use Heroku as host and change db manager from sqlite3 to postgresql
-* Web 'appify' project.
+* Web 'appify' project use Flask

 # Daily Updates
 To do lists and code commentary will be published in 'BabelDevJournal.md'.

-Thanks for the read
+Thanks for the read!

 _efpcode_